 Potentially worth up to $3,000 per year for six (6) years or a maximum of $18,000, CollegeBound need-based Last Dollar Grants bridge the difference between a financial aid package and what a student can afford.
-In addition to college advising and competitive scholarships, Approximately 70 will be awarded this year.
+In addition to college advising and competitive scholarship awards, approximately 70 Last Dollar Grants will be awarded this year.
 Last Dollar Grants are a core component of the CollegeBound program.
 Since 1988, CollegeBound has awarded more than $6 million in Last Dollar Grants to over 1,880 students.
 In many cases, these grants literally provide the last dollars a student needs for college.

-From December 1st - March 1st, the CollegeBound Foundation administers 172 scholarship opportunities with a potential value of more than $2 million in financial aid for college-going high school seniors.
+From December 1st - March 1st, the CollegeBound Foundation administered 221 scholarship opportunities with a potential value of close to $3 million in financial aid for college-going high school seniors.
 Students can also apply for a CollegeBound Last Dollar Grant which awards up to $3,000 per year for up to six (6) years.

 For more information, please contact:

 Jennifer Covahey, Associate Program Director, Scholarships